Rykuu1/new-portfolio/README.md

 This site showcases my projects, skills, and experience using **Vite**, **React**, and **TailwindCSS**.

 ## 🚀 Tech Stack
+- Vite
-- Vite + React
+- React
+- TypeScript
 - Tailwind CSS
-- JavaScript
-- Git & GitHub

 ## 🛠️ Setup
 1. Clone the repository